Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data: Introduction

-The purpose of this study was to investigate if sCNNs can improve the accuracy of microstructural parameter estimation.
-Using efficiently simulated training data, we trained an sCNN to predict the ground-truth parameter values of a constrained two-compartment model by \cite{kaden2016multi} that is regularly used in neuroscience to study white matter \citep{collins2019white, voldsbekk2021sleep, toescu2021tractographic, rahmanzadeh2022new, battocchio2022bundle}.
-The sCNN was compared to non-linear least squares (NLLS) applied to powder-averaged data (i.e., SMT) and multi-layer perceptrons (MLPs) in terms of accuracy and orientational variance.
-To demonstrate that the sCNN and the training pipeline are applicable to any Gaussian compartment model, we trained the network to estimate the parameters of a constrained three-compartment model by \cite{gyori2021potential} that enables the estimation of apparent neural soma density using tensor-valued diffusion encoding \citep{topgaard2017multidimensional}.
-The trained sCNNs were applied to imaging data acquired in a clinical setting to generate microstructural parameter maps.
+This study aimed to investigate if sCNNs can improve microstructural parameter estimation.
+We focused on estimating the parameters of a constrained two-compartment model by \cite{kaden2016multi} regularly used in neuroscience to study human white matter \textit{in vivo} \citep{collins2019white, voldsbekk2021sleep, toescu2021tractographic, rahmanzadeh2022new, battocchio2022bundle}.
+An sCNN implemented according to \cite{esteves2018learning} was trained to predict the neurite orientation distribution function (ODF) and scalar parameters (neurite diffusivity and density) from dMRI data.
+Training and testing were done using simulated data.
+The sCNN was compared to conventional fitting and a multi-layer perceptron (MLP) in terms of accuracy and orientational variance.
+The trained model was then applied to MRI data acquired in a clinical setting to generate microstructural maps.
+Furthermore, to highlight the fact that the sCNN and training pipeline are applicable to any Gaussian compartment model, the network was trained to estimate the parameters of a constrained three-compartment model by \cite{gyori2021potential} that enables the estimation of apparent neural soma density using tensor-valued diffusion encoding \citep{topgaard2017multidimensional}.